 The proportion of people in different age groups varies between geographic areas and over time and can therefore influence death rate comparisons within these dimensions.
 Age-adjustment (also known as age-standardisation) allows for the comparison of death rates across geographic areas and over time after removing the effects of the different age structures in these dimensions.

 Refer to the Methods tab for more information.

-World Health Organisation.
-World health statistics 2010.
-Geneva: WHO, 2010.
-Available at http://www.who.int/whosis/whostat/en/index.html
+World Health Organization.
+World health statistics.
+Geneva: WHO.
+Available at: http://www.who.int/whosis/whostat/en/index.html

 Interventions aiming to reduce deaths rates in NSW are embedded in strategies dealing with specific health issues or specific disadvantaged populations.